I'm an award-winning investigative reporter at NPR, based in D.C.

-At NPR, I've revealed never-before-heard audio tapes recorded behind the scenes during executions, exposed the lack of protections for critically endangered whales in the Gulf of Mexico and quickly published investigations after the Francis Scott Key Bridge collapsed in Baltimore, Maryland and a train carrying hazardous chemicals derailed in East Palestine, Ohio.
+At NPR, I've also revealed never-before-heard audio tapes recorded behind the scenes during executions, exposed the lack of protections for critically endangered whales in the Gulf of Mexico and quickly published investigations after the Francis Scott Key Bridge collapsed in Baltimore, Maryland and a train carrying hazardous chemicals derailed in East Palestine, Ohio.

 Before working in D.C., I was an investigative reporter at The State in South Carolina, where I covered everything from education disparities affecting immigrants to the toll of execution work.
 My reporting on executioners and the state's preparations for the firing squad, featured by Nieman here, was honored with the McClatchy President’s award for the best reporting in the McClatchy network in 2021 and recognized with an Investigative Reporters and Editors (IRE) Finalist nod.